egeoffrey/docs/docs/configure/pages.md

         * "**Widget Title**": title of the widget, will show up on top of its content
         * "**Size of the Widget**": how wide the widget is supposed to be, from 1 to 12 (full width).
 Remember every row has a size of 12 spaces so you can add twelve widgets of size 1, two widgets of size 6, one widget of size 12, etc.
         * "**Widget Type**": how you want to display the information.
-See the "*Widget Showcase*" under the "*Examples*" menu section for real examples.
+See the "*Widget Showcase*" under the "*Examples*" menu folder for real examples.
 As you select the widget type, a new tab specific for the selected type will be added in which you can configure e.g. from which sensor to pick data from, which timeseries to plot, etc. Every widget type has a different and peculiar configuration.
 The following options are available:

             * *Summary*: display the latest value of a sensor together with min/max of yesterday/today.
 Useful when you want to see e.g. current temperature and min/max of today and yesterday.
 Requires the sensor to have a numeric format and an automatic aggregation set which calculates hourly and daily statistics
             * *Value*: display the latest value of a sensor.
 Useful when you want to see e.g. the current temperature